SU-SWS/Stanford-Drupal-Profile/README.md

 ## Drush Make

-Run `drush make make/group.make` to create a group or personal site.
+* Run `drush make make/group.make` to create a group or personal site.
-Run `drush make make/group.make` to create a department site (includes Stanford-specific themes; `drush make` will fail if you do not have access to the private theme repositories).
+* Run `drush make make/group.make` to create a department site (includes Stanford-specific themes; `drush make` will fail if you do not have access to the private theme repositories).
+* Run `drush make make/anchorage.make` to create a department site for the Anchorage hosting environment (includes Stanford-specific themes; `drush make` will fail if you do not have access to the private theme repositories).

 ## Drupal Site Installation
 Install using drush like so: